📓 4.2.3.6 Deleting a Ticket

 In the last lesson, we added the ability for a user to see an individual ticket's detail page.
 We had to alter or create four different components in order to add this relatively small piece of functionality.

-However, some good news.
-Adding delete functionality to our application is going to be much easier.
+Some good news: adding delete functionality is going to be much easier.
 This is because we planned out our application carefully.
-We will only need to alter two components — TicketControl (which holds our shared state) and TicketDetail (where the delete button will live).
+We will only need to alter two components - TicketControl (which holds our shared state) and TicketDetail (where the delete button will live).

 - Write a

-handleDeletingTicketfunction inTicketControl.
-This function will update the state of themainTicketList. - Pass this function down as a prop to
+handleDeleteTicketfunction inTicketControl - Pass this function as a prop to

 const newMainTicketList = mainTicketList.filter(ticket => ticket.id !== id);